researchgate/gradle-release/README.md

 	<tr>
 		<td>pushReleaseVersionBranch</td>
 		<td>false</td>
-		<td>(GIT only) If setted to the name of a branch, the `release` task will commit the release on this branch, and the next version on the working branch.</td>
+		<td>(GIT only) If set to the name of a branch, the `release` task will commit the release on this branch, and the next version on the working branch.</td>
 	</tr>
 </table>